zrshishir/currency-conversion/README.md

 	- Json file of postman api collection in the root directory named `currency convert.postman_collection.json`

 ## Project setup
-	Project setup details are described below step by step: The front end project for this project is .
+	Project setup details are described below step by step: The front end project for this project is https://github.com/zrshishir/currency-conversion-frontend.
 First, follow these steps then front end  steps
-		1. Download or clone the project from [curren conversion](git@github.com:zrshishir/currency-conversion.git)..
+		1. Download or clone the project from [currency conversion](git@github.com:zrshishir/currency-conversion.git)..
 		2. Go to the project's root directory and run the command `composer install` or `composer update`.
 		3. After successfully composer updation set up your database credentials on .env file.
         4. Set your app_id for currency rates api from https://openexchangerates.org.